r3muxd/MonoGame/Documentation/tutorials/3DGraphics_DynamicVertices.md

 The samples are located on the App Hub Web site.
 For a more advanced solution for dynamic vertex updating, download the [Generated Geometry Sample](http://go.microsoft.com/fwlink/?LinkId=93007).
 This sample uses the [MeshBuilder](T_Microsoft_Xna_Framework_Content_Pipeline_Graphics_MeshBuilder.md) helper class and a custom processor to generate a terrain map from a bitmap loaded by the content manager.
 Specifically, examine the `Process` method, located in TerrainProcessor.cs, which programmatically creates the terrain geometry based on input from the specified bitmap.

 © 2012 Microsoft Corporation.
 All rights reserved.

-© 2018 @MonoGameTeam.
-All rights reserved.
+© 2018 The MonoGame Team.

 Version: 2.0.61024.0